ZetaVII/Task-Manager-App/Specification.md

 ### Primary Sequence
 1. The user creates a new task, or selects an existing one.
 2. The user clicks on the “Set Priority” button.
-3. System prompts user levels of priority.
+3. System prompts user for title and priority.
 4. The user enters a priority level.

 ### Primary Postconditions
-* The specified task should given priority listed.
+* The specified task should by given priority entered.

 ### Non-functional Requirements
  * System prompt messages are presented with a font size between 20 and 24.